Code-Vent/HomeAutomationServer/README.md

 # HomeAutomationServer
 The Server consists of 2 layers
-1. The wifi layer for interacting with the users, implemented on esp8266
+1. A wifi layer for interacting with the users, implemented on esp8266
-2. The rf 433MHz layer for interacting with the devices connected to each node, implemented using pic16f628a
+2. An rf 433MHz layer for interacting with the devices connected to each node, implemented using pic16f628a
 Each node can be configured either as a control or trigger node.The nodes are implemented using pic12f683.